 2. Patients who underwent uterine manipulation.

-4. Women with an anomaly in the development of the fallopian tubes and tumors in the pelvic area.
+4. Women with abnormal development of the fallopian tubes and tumors in the pelvic area.

 5. Patients with endometriosis.

-6. Women who have had an ectopic pregnancy in the past.
+6. Women who have previously had an ectopic pregnancy.

-If during the study on the passage of the fallopian tubes, adhesions were found in a woman, then she is diagnosed with “tubal infertility”.
-The significance is the place of their concentration, the presence of strands in one or both pipes.
+If, during a study on the passage of the fallopian tubes, adhesions were discovered in a woman, then she is diagnosed with “tubal infertility.”
+What matters is the location of their concentration, the presence of strands in one or both pipes.
 This will allow you to assess the chances of successful treatment and conception.

 How to check the patency of the fallopian tubes

-Regardless of which method was chosen to assess the patency of the fallopian tubes, the woman will need to prepare for the study.
-The procedure is carried out in the hospital.
+Regardless of which method was chosen to assess tubal patency, the woman will need to prepare for the study.
+The procedure is carried out in a hospital.
 However, not every patient is hospitalized.
-Most often, a woman is sent home after the examination.
-Only those patients who underwent either fertiloscopy or laparoscopy are left in the hospital.
+Most often, the woman is sent home after the examination.
+Only those patients who have undergone either fertiloscopy or laparoscopy are kept in the hospital.

 Each diagnostic procedure has its own advantages and disadvantages.
-To minimize all possible risks, you must strictly follow the medical instructions.
+To minimize all possible risks, you must strictly follow your doctor's instructions.
 It will be possible to decide on a specific method based on the collected anamnesis.
 It is also necessary to take into account the indications that are available for each procedure.

 If there is a high probability that the pipes are blocked by adhesions, it is recommended to give preference to surgical diagnostic methods.
-During their implementation, the doctor gets the opportunity to remove adhesions.
+During their implementation, the doctor is able to remove adhesions.
 If the doctor believes that the tubes can remain passable, then the least traumatic diagnostic procedure is chosen.

 Hysterosalpingography (HSG)

-HSG involves the performance of a series of radiographic images.
-They are done after a contrast agent is injected into the tubes.
-Two doctors are involved in the diagnosis - a radiologist and a gynecologist.
-Before the examination, the woman will need to take tests.
-It is important to exclude pregnancy, inflammatory processes, uterine bleeding, swelling of the tubes and the presence of an allergy to iodine.
+HSG involves taking a series of x-rays.
+They are done after a contrast agent has been injected into the tubes.
+Two doctors take part in the diagnosis - a radiologist and a gynecologist.
+Before the examination, the woman will need to undergo tests.
+It is important to exclude pregnancy, inflammatory processes, uterine bleeding, tubal tumors and allergies to iodine.

-Please note that in the picture one fallopian tube is impassable.
+Please note that in the picture one fallopian tube is obstructed.
 The contrast simply cannot pass through the adhesions.

 Half an hour (or an hour) before the procedure, the woman is given an injection with an antispasmodic.
-Anticholinergics can also be prescribed, it depends on the individual characteristics of the patient.
-After an injection of an anesthetic drug, the woman is laid on the couch.
-Above it is an x-ray machine.
+Anticholinergics may also be prescribed, depending on the individual characteristics of the patient.
+After the injection of an anesthetic drug, the woman is placed on a couch.
+An X-ray machine is located above it.
 A contrast solution is injected into the uterus.
-This is done using the thinnest catheter.
-After filling the organ, the solution enters the pipes.
+This is done using a very thin catheter.
+Having filled the organ, the solution enters the pipes.
 At this time, the doctor takes a picture.
-If the contrast agent is evenly distributed throughout the tubes, then there are no adhesions in them.
+If the contrast agent is evenly distributed throughout the pipes, then there are no adhesions in them.
 If only one pipe was filled, then the second one is considered impassable.
 The doctor has the opportunity to see exactly where the solution stopped.

-The HSG cannot be called a pleasant procedure.
+HSG cannot be called a pleasant procedure.
 To minimize discomfort, you need to try to relax.
-If the muscles of the small pelvis and uterus are tense, the results of the study may be unreliable.
+If the muscles of the pelvis and uterus are tense, the test results may be unreliable.

-Provided that adhesions in the fallopian tubes were not found, it is impossible to immediately start trying to conceive.
-You have to wait at least a month.
-This will prevent the negative effects of x-rays on germ cells.
+Provided that no adhesions were found in the fallopian tubes, you cannot immediately begin trying to conceive.
+You need to wait at least a month.
+This will prevent the negative effects of x-rays on the germ cells.

 Advance preparation is very important.
-If you perform the procedure without it, then the risk of infection of the fallopian tubes increases.
-There is also a chance of developing serious allergies and organ injury.
+If you perform the procedure without it, the risk of infection of the fallopian tubes increases.
+There is also a possibility of developing serious allergies and organ injury.

 This is what the uterus and fallopian tubes look like after injection of a contrast agent during hydrosonography.

-Preparation for the procedure is reduced to the delivery of a smear.
+Preparation for the procedure comes down to taking a smear.
 It is important to make sure that the woman is not pregnant.
-During the study, she does not experience pain.
-The optimal time for the implementation of the procedure is 10-13 days of the cycle.
-At this time, the cervix is maximally expanded under the influence of hormones, so it will be easier to insert a catheter into its cavity.
+During the study she does not experience pain.
+The optimal time to implement the procedure is 10-13 days of the cycle.
+At this time, the cervix is maximally dilated under the influence of hormones, so it will be easier to insert a catheter into its cavity.

 A saline solution is supplied through the tube to the organs.
 The doctor uses a special sensor to monitor the behavior of the fallopian tubes.
 If they are blocked by adhesions, then the solution will not pass through them.